Innkeepr/aws-configuration-helper/README.md

 ### Step 2: Create keypair file
 https://eu-central-1.console.aws.amazon.com/ec2/v2/home?region=eu-central-1#KeyPairs:

-Save the keypair file in the folder of Innkeepr-ClientAccess
+Save the keypair file in the folder of aws-configuration-helper

 ### Step 3: Allow the creation of logs in IAM Role
 1. go to IAM Roles and open Roles